-Bring the arts into your classroom!
-Help students develop fresh thinking and grow their appetite for discovery.
+COMPAS Teaching Artists work with you to help your students develop fresh thinking and an appetite for discovery.

 COMPAS works with schools’ realities to teach creativity in ways that meet classroom objectives while helping develop whole, problem-solving, creative minds.
 Everyone in the room creates no matter what their abilities, giving every student the opportunity to benefit from our artists' attention and expertise.

-From art to zoology, teaching through the arts enriches curriculum and engages learners.
+From creative writing to zoology, teaching through the arts enriches curriculum and engages learners.
 Here are just a few areas where COMPAS can boost student learning.
 How can we partner with you and inspire your students?

 We love working with art and music teachers to expand the scope of art forms available to students.
 Our programs meet Minnesota arts standards in dance, media arts, music, theater and visual arts, and go way beyond the ordinary.
 Students learn professional techniques, work side-by-side with a practicing artist and create original art.

 We work with each school to understand its artistic, social and language arts goals and helped them select a COMPAS poet, non-fiction writer, storyteller, memoirist, playwright or other writer who will inspire and motivate students as they meet those goals.
 Selected student pieces from our literary and communications programs are published each year in the COMPAS Anthology of Student Writing.
 Click here to explore a sample of literary programs that will engage your entire classroom - even those reluctant writers.